jupyter-book/jupyter-book/docs/content/figures.md

   myst_extended_syntax: true
 ```

-The figure block must contain **only** two components; an image, in either markdown or HTML syntax, and a single paragraph for the caption.
+The figure block must contain **only** two components; an image, in either Markdown or HTML syntax, and a single paragraph for the caption.

 As with admonitions, the figure can have additional classes set.
 The "title" of the admonition is used as the label that can be targeted by your cross-references.